shadow-syndicate/contracts/README.md

 brownie run ./deploy_polygon.py --network=polygon-test # testnet
 ```
 It is needed to request [testnet LINK](https://faucets.chain.link/rinkeby) to GenomeProviderChainlink contract.
-After link token is transferred to GenomeProviderChainlink contract you should call
+After link token is transferred to GenomeProviderChainlink contract, you should call
 ```
 function requestVrfSeed()
 ```